fatmazumrutyilmaz/LimanMYS/README.md

 # LimanMYS

 - Obtaining the name of the server, name and info for the gropus with the extentions.
-- File can created by using modal.
+- File can be created by using modal.
 - Trust relation between domains are provided.